adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/ios.md

 error code.
 This will cause Notification Hubs to delete the registration and your push will fail.

 ### Configure your application

+Before we start with code, you will want a _Provisioning Profile_.
+This small file is key to being able to use push notifications on your device.
+You **MUST** have a real device at this point.
+The easiest way for this to happen is to plug the iPhone or iPad that you want to use into your development system.
+Once your device is recognized by iTunes, start XCode and look under **Product** > **Destination**.
+You should see the device listed there.

+!!! warn "INCOMPLETE SECTION"
+    This section is incomplete.

+Moving on to our code, we need to configure the iOS project for push notifications.
+This involves configuring the Bundle ID and enabling certain configuration settings required for handling push notifications.
+Start by loading your project.

+1. Expand the **TaskList.iOS** project and open the **Info.plist** file.
+2. In the **Identity** section, fill in the **Bundle ID**.
+It must match the App ID Suffix that you set earlier.

+    ![][img6]

+3. Scroll down until you see **Background Modes**.
+Check the **Enable Background Modes** checkbox.
+4. Check the **Remote notifications** checkbox.

+    ![][img7]

+5. Right-click on the **TaskList.iOS** project, then select **Options**.
+6. Click **iOS Bundle Signing** in the left hand menu.
+7. Select your Signing Identity and Provisioning Profile.

+!!! warn "INCOMPLETE SECTION"
+    This section is incomplete.

 ### Code the push handler